mbotto2810/blur_filter/README.md

 ## Guide on the files
-The _doc_ folder contains the latex template that i used and the intermediate files in obtaining the document.
+The _doc_ folder contains the latex template that i used and the intermediate files in obtaining the document after running.
 The _src_ folder contains all the source code for the blur filter.
+The source code are the libraries and one main.c file to implement the blur filter with one line of execution, one in multiprocess (process.c) and one in multithreads (thread.c).
 The _data_ folder contains all the images.
 Feel free to add any .jpg image that you want.
 The out.jpg image on the parent directory is the final result of the filter after running the program.
 The default image that i am testing on is lena.jpg.
-The _parent_ directory contains this file, the Makefile, the test script with /bin/sh environment, a precompiled pdf in my machine (if you dont want to run in yours) and finally the original project assignment in portuguese.
+The _parent_ directory contains this file, the Makefile, the test script with #!/bin/sh environment, a precompiled pdf in my machine (if you dont want to run in yours) and finally the original project assignment in portuguese.